Neftedollar/Reaction/README.md

 ## Elmish Reaction example

-Reactive [MVU archtecture](https://guide.elm-lang.org/architecture/) example ([source code](https://github.com/dbrattli/Re-action/tree/master/examples/Timeflies)) using Re:action for impl. the classic Time Flies example from RxJS.
+Reactive [MVU archtecture](https://guide.elm-lang.org/architecture/) example ([source code](https://github.com/dbrattli/Re-action/tree/master/examples/Timeflies)) using Reaction for impl. the classic Time Flies example from RxJS.
 No jQuery or other js-libraries in this example.
 This code is very simplar to Elmish but the difference is that we can compose powerful reactive queries to transform, filter, aggregate and time-shift our stream of messages.